Federal Voucher Program

 The federal voucher program is part of the Trump administration’s ongoing efforts to undermine public education.
 Research and data show that private school voucher programs harm students, schools, and states by diverting public funds away from the public schools that welcome all students to private entities that don’t produce better educational outcomes, have little accountability to the public, and often blatantly discriminate against children and families.

 PFPS supports local, state, and national efforts to ensure that public funds are used to strengthen public schools.
-Below are PFPS resources explaining how the federal voucher program works; how it will inflict harm on students, public schools, and states; and why state leaders should Just Say No to this scheme.
+Below are PFPS resources explaining how the federal voucher program works; how it will inflict harm on students, public schools, and states; and why state leaders should reject this scheme.

 For assistance with advocacy to keep public funds in public schools, contact PFPS.